bklynate/nycjobportal/README.md

 Clone the repo locally
 `git clone https://github.com/bklynate/nycjobportal.git` for https or `git clone git@github.com:bklynate/nycjobportal.git` for SSH

-You'll need to run `npm i` or run `yarn` in both the client and root folders as they both have a `package.json`.
+Within the root folder, you may run `npm run getAll` to install dependencies for both client and root folders.
+This is the equivalent/alternative to running `npm i` or run `yarn` in both the client and root folders as they both have a `package.json`.

 After installation of dependencies, within root folder, execute within the commandline: `npm run dev` to start development and view application.

-Ensure that `mongodb` is installed locally and started:
+Ensure that `mongodb` is installed locally and started (macOs with homebrew):

 ```
 brew tap mongodb/brew